Most jobs require a qualification accredited by the National Council for the Training of Journalists (NCTJ).

 - Television companies

 - Periodical publishers

 Many journalists work freelance.
 However, to do so you will need a network of industry contacts, the ability to propose strong pitches and a reputation for reliability.

-Some employers, including periodical publishers, the BBC and ITN, operate graduate trainee schemes - early applications for such schemes are advisable.
+Some employers, including The Times, The Guardian and the BBC, operate graduate trainee schemes – early applications for such schemes are advisable.

 Although there are routes into journalism for both university graduates and school leavers, some organisations and newspapers now ask for a degree.
 While any subject is acceptable, English or journalism are preferred.
 Specialist subjects such as economics, languages or sciences can be a great advantage.

 Some jobs may require a qualification accredited by the National Council for the Training of Journalists (NCTJ).
 Some universities offer masters courses or postgraduate diplomas in journalism that are accredited by the NCTJ.

 Relevant work experience is also essential and can be gained through published articles, freelance work, writing competitions or voluntary work.

 A full, clean driving licence is often a requirement.

 To find out how to get into a career in this area via a school leaver route, visit the media section of TARGETcareers, our website aimed at school leavers.